-However, the planning and design of a development must also ensure that the preservation of existing trees, and the planting of new trees, enhances the aesthetic and environmental value of the development, without compromising the structure of the buildings or the liveability of the site (See Box 1), or results in unacceptable impacts on habitat and species.
-Scottish National Heritage and the Forestry Commision Scotland can advise on the best time to fell woodland to minimise impact on species.
+However, the planning and design of a development must also ensure that the preservation of existing trees, and the planting of new trees, enhances the aesthetic and environmental value of the development, without compromising the structure of the buildings or the liveability of the site (See Box 1).

 Best practice involves preparing a Tree Survey prior to commencing any design work and developing a Tree Protection Plan in tandem with the design phase.
-Consulting an expert at the planning and design stage to undertake this work will help to avoid any potential problems and save time and expense over the longerterm life of the development.
+Consulting an expert at the planning and design stage to undertake this work will help to avoid any potential problems and save time and expense over the longer-term life of the development.